finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String scope = "scope_example"; // String | The scope of the group to delete properties from.
     String code = "code_example"; // String | The code of the group to delete properties from.
 Together with the scope this uniquely identifies the group.
     List<String> requestBody = ["PortfolioGroup/MyScope/MyPropertyName","PortfolioGroup/MyScope/MyPropertyName2"]; // List<String> | The property keys of the properties to delete.
 These take the format              {domain}/{scope}/{code} e.g. \"PortfolioGroup/Manager/Id\".
 Each property must be from the \"PortfolioGroup\" domain.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete the properties. try {
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete time-variant properties from.
+The property must exist at the specified 'effectiveAt' datetime.
+If the 'effectiveAt' is not provided or is              before the time-variant property exists then a failure is returned.
+Do not specify this parameter if any of              the properties to delete are perpetual. try {
       DeletedEntityResponse result = apiInstance.deleteGroupProperties(scope, code, requestBody, effectiveAt);
       System.out.println(result);